-We are serious about getting more people into commercial food growing, and we are looking to support people who are serious about doing it too!
-Every year we run a 4-day Commercial Organic Horticulture Course - offering people an amazing training opportunity to learn how to set up an organic food growing business from the growers themselves.
+We are very happy to announce our Spring Commercial Organic Growing course for 2021.
+Our 4-day Commercial Organic Horticulture Course offers people an amazing training opportunity to learn how to set up an organic food growing business from the growers themselves.